6G-SANDBOX/portal/README.md

 > The list of TestCases and UEs selected for each experiment will be sent to the Dispatcher (and ELCM) on every execution request.
 The ELCM uses these values in order to customize the campaign execution (via the Composer and the Facility Registry).
 This functionality is no yet included in the ELCM (as of 22/03/2019).
+* Slices: List of available Network Slices.
+* Grafana URL: Base URL of Grafana Dashboard to display Execution results.
+* Description: Description of the platform.
+* Logging: Parameters for storing application logs.
 ## Authors

 * **Gonzalo Chica Morales**